How much of your budget should you put toward landscaping for your commercial property?

-Expert landscaping maintenance is all about timing.
+Expert commercial property maintenance is all about timing.
 Certain tasks need to be done at certain times to keep growing things happy and healthy.

 It’s important to sit down with your landscaper to discuss what needs to be done each month of the year, and budget accordingly.